treeform/puppy/README.md

 `nimble install puppy`

-Because it uses the windows API there is no need to ship extra *.dlls or cacert.pem.
+Because it uses the windows/linux/macOS system API there is no need to ship extra `*.dll`s, `cacert.pem`, or forget to pass the `-d:ssl` fag..

 Libcurl and cacert.pem is installed by default on most desktop or server linux and macOS.

-Everything is handled by normal system APIs!
+Everything is handled by normal system APIs native to each OS!

 *Will not support async*